ecraft/sequel-jdbc-as400/README.md

 # sequel-jdbc-as400

-JDBC AS400 adapter for the Sequel gem
+JDBC AS400 adapter for the [Sequel](https://github.com/jeremyevans/sequel) Ruby gem

+This gem is a fork of the code which used to be a part of the Sequel codebase, but which was removed as of Sequel 5. (unreleased at the time of writing) If your application relies on the as400 adapter, use this gem together with `sequel` to still be able to connect to AS400 databases.

 ## Development